 *of which one lesson is Drama

-In the third year, pupils are asked to make their choices for GCSEs.
-Mathematics, English Language, English Literature, at least one Science and at least one Modern Language are compulsory subjects.
-Most pupils are entered for nine subjects at GCSE (KS4).
-Careers staff and form tutors advise pupils on their subject choices and they all attend an options evening (along with their parents) in the January of their third year.
+In the Third Year, pupils are asked to make their choices for GCSEs.
+Mathematics, English Language, English Literature, Science and at least one Modern Language are compulsory subjects.
+Most pupils are entered for nine subjects at GCSE.
+Careers staff and form tutors advise pupils on their subject choices and they all attend an options evening (along with their parents) in the January of their Third Year.
 Here they are given more help and information as to how to make their choices.
 Options are finalised later in that term.

 The full list of subject options appears below.
 All the specifications are chosen to meet all conceivable university and national matriculation requirements.